shamssamara/THE_POWER.py/README.md

 This project was developed independently and is not affiliated with, sponsored by, or developed as part of any university coursework.

+### Academic Notice
+This project may be demonstrated for academic or presentation purposes only.
+No rights are granted for reuse, modification, or redistribution without explicit written permission from the author.

 © 2025 Shams Samara.
 All rights reserved.